Loganv308/PythonCodebase/README.md

 # PythonScripts

-Python codebase which contains scripts and small projects used over the years for simple automation, or doing some type of service that is time consuming to do manually.
+A Python codebase consisting of scripts and small projects developed over the years to automate repetitive tasks and streamline time-consuming manual processes.